Mark Lambert Bristol

-Mark Lambert Bristol (April 17, 1868 – May 13, 1939) was a rear admiral in the United States Navy.
+Mark Lambert Bristol (April 17, 1868 – May 13, 1939) was a rear admiral in the United States Navy who served as the United States High Commissioner to Turkey from 1919 to 1927.

 Biography

 He was born on April 17, 1868, in Glassboro, New Jersey.
 Bristol graduated from the United States Naval Academy in 1887.
 During the Spanish–American War, he served aboard the battleship USS Texas and participated in the Battle of Santiago de Cuba.
 From 1901 to 1903, he served as aide to the Commander-in-Chief North Atlantic Fleet.
 He commanded the battleship USS Oklahoma during World War I.

 He served as the US High Commissioner in Turkey (1919–1927).
 His correspondence and other documents that he gathered are often cited during discussions on numerous events of that era, including Turkish-Armenian relations in which he played a significant role in his opposition to Armenian aspirations and American involvement in assuming a mandate in Armenia.

 Topics from the period include racial and religious conflicts in the Near East; the Great Fire of Smyrna; Allied activities in pursuit of special interests, mandates, and empire; the decline of the Ottoman Empire; and the rise of Mustafa Kemal and the Turkish National Movement, which led to the founding of modern Turkey.

+Bristol came under fire from multiple groups for his inaccurate, pro-Turkish reporting during the Greco-Turkish War.
+He expressed openly Armenophobic, anti-Greek and antisemitic views, reducing the peoples of the region to racial stereotypes.
+He characterized Armenians as "a race like the Jews" with "little or no national spirit and poor moral character", and sought to minimize or discredit reports of atrocities against Armenian and Greek communities.
+Referring to the various ethnicities of Anatolia, he stated "the Turk is the best of the lot".
+His preference for Turkish nationalism was evident in his prediction that "not a single Armenian will be left in Anatolia", after which, he remarked, "We shall then witness a real, true Turkey for the Turks".